-Whilst laminated textiles are 100% waterproof, they do have a tendency to lack ventilation.
-Which means you can find yourself on the warmer side during a summer storm.
+Whilst laminated textiles are 100% waterproof; they do have a tendency to lack ventilation.
+This means you can find yourself on the warmer side during a summer storm.

 Most textiles also come with a variety of velcro and buckle fastenings to stop excess material from flapping about.

-But no about of velcro will make your textiles fit as perfectly as leathers.
+But no amount of velcro will make your textiles fit as perfectly as leathers.